C# for Visual Studio Code

 Introduction

 This guide will help you set up your development environment for C# using Visual Studio Code.
-It will guide you through the installation of the .NET SDK, Visual Studio Code, and the C# extension for a complete setup.
+VS Code is a lightweight and powerful editor, ideal for cross-platform C# development.

 The .NET SDK is a free, open-source development platform for building many different types of applications.
 It includes the C# compiler, the .NET runtime, and the ASP.NET Core runtime.